 However, on the other hand, it is possible — just possible — that all three religions indeed are referring to the one true God, that they are directing their worship to the one true God.
 Even so, each would agree, I suspect, that not everything that everybody ever says about God is true.
-And each would agree, I should imagine, that whatever the other religions say about God that conflicts with or contradicts what they say about God is false or mistaken or confused, at best.
+And each would agree, I should imagine, that whatever the other religions say about God, when it conflicts with or contradicts what they say about God, is false or mistaken or confused, at best.

-What we cannot rationally infer, however, given biblical revelation, is that it does not matter what we say about God.
-And not one of these religions has stated (to my knowledge) that you can say anything you’d like about God, that he is honored by whatever you say or do for him or in his name, or that whatever you’d like to offer in worship would be acceptable to him.
+What we cannot rationally infer, however, given biblical revelation, is that it does not matter what we say about God or what we do in our attempts to worship him.
+And not one of these religions has asserted (to my knowledge) that we can say anything we would like about God, that he is honored by whatever we say or do for him, or in his name, or that whatever we would like to offer in worship would be acceptable and honoring to him.

-Where does this put is with regards to the question of whether or not Christians, Mormons, and Muslims worship the same God?
+Where does this put us with regards to the question of whether or not Christians, Mormons, and Muslims worship the same God?

 To my mind, we simply cannot know whether we are worshiping the same God — whether we are directing our words and worship toward the same referent, the same God.
-Bear with me.
-Give me a moment to explain.
+Bear with me, now.
 It may very well be that the referent of our words and worship is identical, the one true God.
 But even if that is so, the content of our words and worship is not identical.

 However, given the content of biblical revelation — how God has revealed himself to us — we observe that both Islam and Mormonism depart from biblical revelation, ascribing to God what is false and denying of him what is true.
 As such, their teachings, conceptions, and practices dishonor him.
-Islam and Mormonism deny of God what is true and ascribe to God what is false.
-Thus, they blaspheme God.
+As controversial or objectionable or offensive as this may be, given biblical revelation, one cannot but conclude that Islam and Mormonism deny of God what is true and ascribe to God what is false.
+They blaspheme God.

-The significance of this should not go unnoticed: if worshiping the true God falsely is tantamount to worshiping false gods, then we can infer that, on the one hand, if we are worshiping the same true God (if we have the same referent), Islam and Mormonism are doing so falsely.
+The significance of this should not go unnoticed: if worshiping the true God falsely is tantamount to worshiping false gods, then we can infer that, on the one hand, if we are worshiping the same God (if we have the same referent), Islam and Mormonism are advocating false worship.
 Again, worshiping the true God falsely is tantamount to worshiping false gods.

 So, whether Mormons or Muslims are directing their words and worship toward the true God may be an irrelevant inquiry, in one sense.
 Asserting that they do could be either false, or trivial, or ultimately blasphemous.
-What we can know is that (some of) what Mormonism and Islam say about God is false and misleading.
-At best, their words and worship distort the truth about God, and the reality of his revelation to us, and thus dishonor God.
+What we can know is that (some of) what Mormonism and Islam say about God is false and misleading and dishonoring.
+At best, their words and worship distort the truth about God, and the reality of his revelation to us, and thus they dishonor God.

 A Pragmatic Postscript

-In light of the discussion above, permit me to offer a personal and pragmatic note.
-When I am asked whether Christians and Mormons, or Christians and Muslims, worship the same God, I tend to gauge the moment to see whether I have time to explain.
+In light of this long discussion above, permit me to offer a personal and pragmatic note.
+When I am asked whether Christians and Mormons, or Christians and Muslims, or Christians and Jews worship the same God, I tend to gauge the moment to see whether I have time to explain.

 If I have little time, I tend to say that we do not worship the same God.
 I say this simply because it just is the case that what Muslims and Mormons and Christians say about God is not the same.
-And when my time is short, I want to be clear that what these religions say about God is not identical, and thus that one cannot rightly infer that all is well, and that all will be well come future divine judgment.
+And when my time is short, I want to be clear that what these religions say about God is neither identical nor compatible, and thus that one cannot rightly infer that all is well, and that all will be well come future divine judgment.

 So, in practice, I could answer the question, Do Muslims, Mormons, and Christians worship the same God?, with either a “yes” or a “no,” depending on how I measure the opportunity.
 And it seems to me that this is very useful in practice, given that worshiping the true God falsely is tantamount to worshiping false gods.

-(This essay first was published on this blog on 17 July 2012.
-As published above, it has been modestly edited.)
+(This essay first was published on 17 July 2012.
+As published here, it has been slightly edited.)